zayoksana/A-P-terminology/README.md

-se to practice and submit you results: Digestive System A&P Terminology Matching
+Use to practice and submit you results: Digestive System A&P Terminology Matching

 How to Submit